fcdoc/doc/en/flashduty/configure_flashduty/escalate_rule_settings.md

 - You can opt for an automatic upgrade when the fault __Timeout is not closed__ or __Timeout is not claimed__.
 - Typical scenarios include hierarchical upgrades between primary and backup duty personnel, between superiors and subordinates, and between first and second lines of support.

-You can also manually upgrade faults; visit [Upgrade and Dispatch Faults](https://docs.flashcat.cloud/zh/flashduty/escalate-incidents) for more information.
+You can also manually escalate faults; visit [Escalating and Dispatching Faults](/incident_management/escalate_incidents) for more details.

 ### Strategy Sequence Adjustment
 - When multiple dispatch strategies are in place, notifications are matched sequentially and stop once a match is found.
 Consider the relevant dispatch conditions thoroughly when configuring.